 About Community Vehicle Trust

-Community Vehicle Trusts in Canterbury fulfill an important role in providing a transport option to smaller, often rural, communities that are outside of the urban public transport network.
+Community Vehicle Trusts in Canterbury fulfil an important role in providing a transport option to smaller, often rural, communities that are outside of the urban public transport network.

 They provide a means of transport for residents who may be unable to transport themselves, from their home to nearby towns or cities for medical appointments or shopping visits.